-ORLANDO, Fla. -- Pamela Jones Harbour, a former commissioner of the Federal Trade Commission (FTC) and now a partner with law firm Fulbright & Jaworski LLP, has a message for cloud computing providers: Keep
+ORLANDO, Fla. -- Pamela Jones Harbour, a former commissioner of the Federal Trade Commission (FTC) and now a partner with law firm Fulbright & Jaworski LLP, has a message for cloud computing providers: Keep your houses in order or you may not catch on.

 If a cloud provider can pass all these NIST requirements, they can use that for any other assessment because it's a superset.